 - Ashley Gaskin – Ashley has worked with the EDI team for many year and has experience in most aspects of EDI implementation, analysis, and reporting.
 She currently works as the EDI Project Manager and oversees the provincial/territorial implementation of the EDI as well as the international collaborations.

 - Lisa Stanley, DrPH has worked in the maternal and child health arena for the past 25 years and has a doctoral degree in Public Health from UCLA.
 She is the Project Director at UCLA’s Center for Healthier Children, Families and Communities for the national TECCS initiative (Transforming Early Childhood Community Systems) which uses the Early Development Instrument (EDI) as the anchor measure for local efforts to improve early childhood systems.
 In this role, Dr. Stanley oversees the EDI National Support Center that has provided technical assistance and a shared learning platform to over 85 communities in 15 states.

-Click on the Website link to add the webinar to your cart.
+Click on the Website link to register yourself.